louisvansanden/RecipesApp/README.md

 - password
 - first name

-The input is checked server-side for among other things username uniqueness, password length and password matching with repeated password.
+The input is checked server-side for, among other things, username uniqueness, password length and password matching with repeated password.
 If valid, the username and firstname are saved in the database along with a salted and hashed password and its salt.
 To login again the provided username and password are checked using the salt and if all match, the user is logged in.

 ## Recipes